allegheny-college-cmpsc-201-fall-2025/.github/profile/README.md

 | 12/1                     | Working   | N/A                      | N/A        |
 | 12/8 (exam @ TU, 9am)    | Release   | N/A                      | N/A        |

-## Current Week Deliverables (10/20)
+## Current Week Deliverables (10/27)

-- **Discord Discussion:** *by Wednesday @ 11:59pm*, post a novel insight (meaning something that one of your peers has not already shared) to this week's Discord thread about looking back over lessons learned this semester
+- **Discord Discussion:** *by Wednesday @ 11:59pm*, post a novel insight (meaning something that one of your peers has not already shared) to this week's Discord thread recognizing other students' mapmaking accomplishments

 - **Team Deliverable:** *by Friday @ 7:59pm*, have the instructor successfully demo your Lox interpreter; to accomodate this, the interpreter must have the
   following:

-  - All code through chapter 7 represented in the interpreter
+  - All code through chapter eight represented in the interpreter

-  - At least 10 comments in the `Interpreter.java` file describing what is accomplished and how
+  - At least five comments in the `Environment.java` file describing what is accomplished and how

-  - A `README.md` file that includes instructions for compiling/running the interpreter, as well as sample input/output
+  - A `README.md` file that includes instructions for compiling/running the interpreter, as well as sample input/output (be sure to update this with any changes related to chapter eight)

-- **Individual Deliverable:** *by Saturday @ 11:59pm*, add a file `learning-objective-three.md` to your `learning-objectives` directory that contains a 500 word statement **written entirely in your own words** detailing how you've grappled with and demonstrated some level of competency with the third learning objective for this course:

-  > Interpret and use an existing programming language grammar.
+- **Individual Deliverable:** *by Thursday @ 12:14pm*, work with a partner or two to deliver a 5-10 minute lecture covering your assigned section of chapters seven or eight--note that slides are not permitted, though you're welcome to leverage the whiteboard

 - **Reflection Entry:** *by Saturday @ 11:59pm*, within your individual repository, add a Markdown (`.md`) file (no other file types will be counted) with a 200 word (minimum) response to the following prompt:

-  > Look back on what we've covered so far.
-Identify one outstanding question
-  > you have related to any topics covered thus far...and look into possible
-  > answers!
-Be sure to cite at least two sources that address this question.
+  > Address the third challenge at the end of chapter eight.
+Provide the output
+  > produced by your interpreter, and answer all of Nystrom's questions related
+  > to it.

-- **Mapmaking Task:** *by Saturday @ 11:59pm*, within your individual repository, add a `.png` image file (no other file types will be counted) exported from [excalidraw](https://excalidraw.com/) that "cleans up" and condenses the maps covering content from chapters four, five, and six while accomplishing the following:
+- **Mapmaking Task:** *by Saturday @ 11:59pm*, within your individual repository, add a `.png` image file (no other file types will be counted) exported from [excalidraw](https://excalidraw.com/) that adds content from chapters seven and eight to your existing map from last week while meeting the following criteria:

-  - Must include five entities from Nystrom's map at the beginning of chapter two
+  - Must contain ~10 new entities addressing the evaluation of expressions and statements

-  - Must contain 15-20 entities total

   - *Every* entity must explicitly articulate *how* it is related to at least one other entity (e.g., using text alongside arrows)